szkrd/springald/README.md

 - create a user config to override defaults
 - use `"borderlessWindow": true` on windows to fix the height calculation
 - files in `C:\WINDOWS*` are skipped
-- launch in terminal is kinda pointles
+- launch in terminal is kinda pointless